 Any network device Element whose attached service monitors are experiencing outages are displayed in this section.
+For convenience, you can sort the results by number of current outages, or outage occurrences.

-Note that if the dashboard is being viewed by an up.time user who does not have permission to view all Elements, and as a result, may not be able to see network device Elements, the list will be empty, and up.time will report that there are not any available network devices.
+If the dashboard is being viewed by an up.time user who does not have permission to view all Elements, and as a result, may not be able to see network device Elements, the list will be empty, and up.time will report that there are not any available network devices.